Don’t have a login?

 Find out how to apply >

-ArchSite is operated by the New Zealand Archaeological Association (NZAA).
+ArchSite is operated by the New Zealand Archaeological Association (NZAA), in partnership with Heritage New Zealand Pouhere Taonga and the Department of Conservation.
 NZAA is a registered charity with members in New Zealand and overseas.

 ArchSite is an online database that contains information about recorded archaeological sites in New Zealand.
 ArchSite uses GIS (Geographic Information System) technology to manage and display information on maps.
 It is the national database of archaeological sites in New Zealand.
 The information is used for research, site management and protection.
 There are currently over 70,000 sites in ArchSite.